aa6/minetest_hardcorebrix/README.md

 **Development**

+- Run `git clone https://github.com/aa6/minetest_hardcorebrix.git; cd minetest_hardcorebrix` to clone the repository.
 - Run `bash util/git_hook_pre_commit.bash install` after repository cloning. `./VERSION` and `./util/version.png` then will be updated automatically on every commit.
-To increment minor version append " 2" to `./VERSION`.
+To increment minor version append " 2" to `./VERSION` file contents.
+- Use `print(dump( ... ))` to print tables to console when debugging
+- Use `error(123)` to stop execution when debugging
 - Use manual http://dev.minetest.net/Category:Methods

 **Changelog**